In partnership with Globus Tours

 If you don’t have the money to spend in boutique and departments stores such as Brown Thomas, you can window shop as you walk amongst the crowds along the cobblestoned street, people gazing and watching the ever-present buskers that line the streets.

-Hurling and Gaelic Football Match
+8. Attend a Hurling and Gaelic Football Match

 The atmosphere was truly electric with fans on the edge of their seat screaming and cheering with every play of the ball.
 It was non-stop thrilling action.

 I cannot recommend highly enough that on your trip to Dublin, you organize tickets to a live match of either hurling or Gaelic football at Croke Park as one of your things to do in Dublin.

-Visit the Outer Suburbs of Dublin
+9. Visit the Outer Suburbs of Dublin

 Dublin has so many great outer suburbs that are worth visiting for a taste of local living.
 Our favourite was, of course, our student village, Rathmines, that was full of great bars and Irish pubs.